finbourne/lusid-sdk-java/sdk/docs/QuotesApi.md

 # **listQuotesForScope**
 > ResourceListOfQuote listQuotesForScope(scope, asAt, page, start, limit, filter)

-[EARLY ACCESS] ListQuotesForScope: List quotes for scope
+ListQuotesForScope: List quotes for scope

 List all the quotes from a single scope at the specified date/time